Dyno-man/Recipe_AI/README.md

 ### Text To Speech
 Was done using the SpeechRecognition package built into react

-Speech is saved as a transcript and printed into the search bar
+Speech is saved as a transcript and printed into the search bar.
 Speech does not currently delete after being turned off, so refresh to reset the transcript

 <!-- LICENSE -->
 ## License